Dollar rises broadly after ECB, U.S. data

 The dollar was also given broad support by a rise in the U.S. two-year debt yield, which hit a more-than two-year high, widening the currency's yield advantage.

-Sterling was last down 0.2 percent at $1.5592 after the Bank announced no changes to interest rates or its bond-buying program and made no further statement on policy.
+Sterling was last down 0.2 percent at $1.5592 after the Bank of England announced no changes to interest rates or its bond-buying program and made no further statement on policy.

 The main focus, however, is on the U.S. nonfarm payrolls report, due out on Friday.